About the project

 Sustainable Development Goals

-The Sustainable Development Goals (SDGs) are a shared blueprint for peace and prosperity for people and the planet, now and into the future.
-Catholic Mission is committed to achieving the SDGs.
-In working with our partners to develop projects, we consider the SDGs and how each activity might contribute strategically to this shared global vision.
+The United Nations Sustainable Development Goals (SDGs), are a shared blueprint for peace and prosperity for people and the planet, now and into the future.
+Our foundational values of communication, trust, faith, context, future, and capacity inform the way we interact with project partners and develop new relationships.